efealco/efealco/README.md

 - 👋 Hi, I’m @efealco
-- 👀 I’m interested in Coding in HTML,CSS,JS and Angular.js and UI Design
+- 👀 I’m interested in Coding in HTML,CSS,JavaScript and React.js and UI Design
 - 🌱 I’m currently learning everything i can
 - 📫 How to reach me alcoefe@gmail.com